finale-lua/lua-scripts/docs/rgp-lua.md

 ### The 'tinyxml2' namespace

 The Lua plugin for Finale has included the `tinyxml2` XML parser for many years.
 Both _JW Lua_ and _RGP Lua_ use it for reading and saving preference files, among other tasks.
 It is a lightweight parser implemented as a C++ class framework.
-It has the advantage of being very fast and possessing a simple API.
+It has the advantages of being very fast and possessing a simple API.

 Starting with version 0.67 of _RGP Lua_, the `tinyxml2` framework is available to Lua scripts in the namespace `tinyxml2`.
 You do not need to do anything extra in order to use it.